What is the difference between federal and state gun laws? Why do I need to understand both?

 - if the person is a police officer who voluntarily admitted him/herself and had his/her firearm returned for official use; or

-- s/he has been adjudicated as a “mental defective” or has been committed to a mental institution (and therefore is prohibited from shipping, transporting, possessing or receiving a firearm under the federal law 18 USC 922(g)(4)).1
+- s/he has been adjudicated as a “mental defective” or has been committed to a mental institution.2

 In addition, a person can be denied a certificate to carry a revolver or pistol if any of the following are true:

-- s/he meets any of the conditions listed in numbers 1-7 above;
+- s/he meets any of the conditions listed above; or

-- s/he is an “alien” who is illegally or unlawfully in the United States; or
+- s/he is an “alien” who is illegally or unlawfully in the United States.3

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if s/he was convicted of a felony or a domestic violence misdemeanor or if you have a final protection order against him/her that meets certain requirements.
 Go to the Federal Gun Laws page to get more information.